mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

     + 2 created
 ```

 The CLI first shows the preview of the changes to be made, and when I confirm, it creates the resource.
-It also created a *stack*&mdash;a container for all the resouces for the program.
+It also creates a *stack*&mdash;a container for all the resources of the application.

-This code might look like an imperative command to create a DynamoDB table but it's actually not.
-If I go ahead and change `readCapacity` to `2` and then re-run `pulumi up`, it will produce a different outcome:
+This code might look like an imperative command to create a DynamoDB table, but it actually isn't.
+If I go ahead and change `readCapacity` to `2` and then re-run `pulumi up`, it produces a different outcome:

 ``` console
 > pulumi up